wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 **Example: Accessing Filter-by and Group-by Information in a Generic Webhook Alert Target Template**

-The portion of the Generic Webhook alert target template shows the filter-by keys and group-by keys from the alert condition.
+The portion of the Generic Webhook alert target template shows the filter-by keys and group-by keys extracted from the alert condition.

 {% raw %}
 ```
   "filterByKVs": [
     {{#trimTrailingComma}}
       {{#filterByKVs}}
         {